supervisely-ecosystem/mmclassification/supervisely/serve/README.md

 6. All deployed models are listed in `Team Apps`.
 You can view logs and stop them from this page.

 <img src="https://i.imgur.com/7eVkiIm.png"/>

+# How To Use Your Trained Model Outside Supervisely

+You can use your trained models outside Supervisely platform without any dependencies on Supervisely SDK.
+You just need to download config files and model weights (.pth) from Team Files, and then you can build and use the model as a normal model in mmcls/mmpretrain.
+See this [Jupyter Notebook](https://github.com/supervisely-ecosystem/mmclassification/blob/main/inference_outside_supervisely.ipynb) for details.

 # For Developers